Key Takeaways

 3. A Canticle for Leibowitz — Walter M. Miller Jr.

-4. The Ragamuffin Gospel — Brennan Manning (Narrative Biography)
+4. The Ragamuffin Gospel — Brennan Manning (narrative film based on life and themes)

 5. The Screwtape Letters — C.S.
 Lewis